 little wheel in French, grew popular in late-18th century France.
-However, it was over a century earlier when Blaise Pascal developed a primitive form of the game in his quest for a perpetual motion machine when roulette was truly born.
+However, it was over a century earlier when Blaise Pascal developed a primitive form of the game during his quest for a perpetual motion machine.

 Though the laws of physics got in Pascal’s way, the failed experiment served as a template for one of the best-known casino games of the last 200 years.